JohnsoN98X/imbalance-volume-bars/README.md

 ### The project includes:

 - A single Python class for IVB bar construction (`src/`)
-- A Jupyter notebook demonstrating usage and a full comparative statistical analysis (`notebooks/`)
+- A Jupyter notebook demonstrating usage and a full comparative statistical analysis (`notebooks/Application Example`)
+- A Jupyter notebook demonstrating the performance improvement of XGBoost with IVB sampling (`notebooks/XGB Regression Example.ipynb`)

 > **Note**: All results and analysis are based on a single financial time series and a fixed decay factor of $\alpha = 0.9$.
 > Explanations aim to showcase analytical approaches to interpreting sampling behavior — not to generalize across all assets.